“My mom, in a retirement home? No way. Not her.”

 Feeling more overwhelmed than inspired by taking care of a home is a telling thing.
 Constant oversight of home maintenance and repairs is a big job for anyone, let alone the day-to-day cleaning and general upkeep required.
 If it’s noticeable that it’s no longer fun doing the work of having a home, moving to a place where someone else worries about upkeep may be a good option.

-3. Knowing There’s an Ally Day To Day
+3. Knowing There’s an Ally Day to Day

-If day-to-day activities are becoming hard work – like getting to appointments, buying groceries, preparing meals, taking medications and managing personal hygiene – then maybe it’s time to look for alternatives.
+If day-to-day activities are becoming hard work – like getting to appointments, buying groceries, preparing meals, taking medications, and managing personal hygiene – then maybe it’s time to look for alternatives.
 In retirement homes, nutritious and delicious meals are prepared fresh daily, and there is support available to make sure every need is met.

 4. Feeling Safe at Home